-Demerit Card System
+Demerit/Merit Card System: Dean of Students

 This system is used in the Middle School.
-Students are required to carry their quarterly demerit card with them in their student planner.
-Demerits are typically given for behavior, uniform infractions and continued disregard for academic responsibilities.
+Students are required to carry their quarterly demerit/merit card with them in their student planner.
+Demerits are typically given for behavior, uniform infractions, and continued disregard for academic responsibilities.